lonelycode/tyk-io-site-content/v1.9/configuration/dashboard-config.md

     org-slug.hostname.com/api-slug

 However, if you are not using the host manager, then domains are hard-coded per-api, or at a gateway level, and the org-slug moniker is not needed to construct demo URLs (e.g. for Swagger docs and the API pages).
-To stop this guessing behaviour, switch this option to `tru` and Tyk Dashboard will stop trying to add an org-slug to the start of URL's
+To stop this guessing behaviour, switch this option to `true` and Tyk Dashboard will stop trying to add an org-slug to the start of URL's

 For legacy installs or upgrades using the host manager, leave this value as false.